 Headquarters, Robinson’s House, 25 September, 1780.
 To Col. Nathaniel Wade at West Point

+In 1787 Col. Wade led the Essex Regiment to Western Massachusetts in the fight against Shay’s Rebellion.
 In 1789 after Washington had become President he visited New England and passed through Ipswich.
 Colonel Wade had a part in welcoming him at the Swasey Tavern, where Washington stopped for a “cold collation.”
 In 1824 Col. Wade received his old friend, Lafayette at the same spot when he returned to Ipswich for a visit.
 Col. Nathaniel Wade died on October 26, 1826, at 76 years of age.

 The inscription on Nathaniel Wade’s gravestone in the cemetery across the street reads as follows: